Azure/azure-sdk-for-cpp/README.md

 #### `Azure::Core::Context`

-Most Azure SDK Service Client methods accept an optional `Azure::Core::Context` parameter, which is used to enable cancellation of the operation or to establish an absolute deadkune for the operation.
+Most Azure SDK Service Client methods accept an optional `Azure::Core::Context` parameter, which is used to enable cancellation of the operation or to establish an absolute deadline for the operation.

 This is useful when you want to assign a time limit on an operation to ensure that it completes in a "reasonable" timeframe.
 For instance, the snippet below will cancel a blob client upload after 500 milliseconds.